USAFA-ECE/ece281-book/book/ICE/ICE2.md

 The input to Vivado is VHDL.
 Ultimately, we will use Vivado to emulate the circuit on an FPGA (Field Programmable Gate Array).
 An FPGA can be programmed to be many circuits.

+The general design flow you will follow is:

 1. Setup project
 2. Create design
 3. Test design